 Bath Spa University is the UK’s foremost provider of creative writing programmes at undergraduate, masters and PhD level and MIX is well-established as an innovative forum for the discussion and exploration of writing and technology.
 MIX has attracted an international cohort of contributors from the UK, Australia, and Europe as well as North and South America.
 MIX is situated within the international research centres, the Centre for Cultural and Creative Industries, in collaboration with the Centre for Media Research, Creative Writing Research Centre, and the online magazine of writing and technology, The Writing Platform.

-In this context, a conference that looks at where creative writing, storytelling and media creation intersects with and/or is dependent upon technology should be as interdisciplinary as possible, and that’s what we are aiming for with MIX 2017.
-The conference will host a vibrant mix of academic papers, practitioner presentations, seminars, keynotes, discussions and workshops.
-Alongside scholars and researchers, artists, creative writers and creative technologists interested in literary forms are welcome to submit proposals.
+A conference where creative writing and media creation intersect with and/or are dependent upon technology should be as interdisciplinary as possible, and that’s what we are aiming for with MIX 2019.
+The conference will host a vibrant mix of academic papers, practitioner presentations and keynotes.